Express Entry for Quebec Residents?

-Long answer: You can apply for Express Entry as a Quebec resident but you need to be extremely careful with your answers and how you present your application.
-You need to demonstrate to the officer reviewing your application that you have real intentions to leave Quebec.
+Long answer: You can apply for Express Entry as a Quebec resident but you need to be not only extremely careful but also truthful with your answers as this will reflect on how you application is presented.
+You need to demonstrate to the officer reviewing your application that you have real intentions to leave the province of Quebec.

 Here is the official legal standpoint from IRCC's website: